Hello · வணக்கம் · नमस्ते

 May all beings find happiness and freedom.
 May my actions help bring joy and liberation to everyone.

-Hey there, I'm Balakumar Muthu, an International Award-Winning Technologist, TEDx Fellow, and Entrepreneur recognized with the Top 50 Asia Innovation Award from SingTel Singapore, Top 100 Startups Award from NASSCOM, First Prize Winner of the Java Master Award & Duke's Choice Award from Sun Microsystems and BenQ Siemens Germany, and the Red Herring Asia Award for technology innovation.
+Hello!
+I'm Balakumar Muthu, an International Award-Winning Technologist, TEDx Fellow, and Entrepreneur recognized with the Top 50 Asia Innovation Award from SingTel in Singapore, Top 100 Startups Award from NASSCOM, First Prize Winner of the Java Master Award & Duke's Choice Award from Sun Microsystems and BenQ Siemens Germany, and the Red Herring Asia Award for technology innovation.

 With over 19+ years as a multidisciplinary software consultant and architect specializing in UI/UX design and product engineering, I've worked with businesses ranging from B2B/B2C startups and SMEs to enterprises and Fortune 500 companies, with a particular focus on Japanese companies.
-I have extensive experience in designing, building, and scaling exceptional web applications, SaaS platforms, e-commerce sites, community and Social Networking Services (SNS), online marketplaces, and enterprise applications to address both technology and business challenges across various domains.
+I have extensive experience in designing, building, and scaling exceptional web applications, SaaS platforms, Social Networking Services (SNS), e-commerce sites, online marketplaces, and enterprise applications to address both technology and business challenges across various domains.

 My Entrepreneurial Journey